jkunisak/rna_sequencing_workflow_marthlab_rotation/README.md

 # rna_sequencing_workflow_marthlab_rotation
-Dr. Gabor Marth Lab Rotation - Proposed RNA Sequencing Analysis Pipeline

-This is a proposed analysis pipeline to perform gene-level differential expression (DE) and gene set enrichment analysis (GSEA) on bulk or single-cell RNA sequencing data.
+Dr. Gabor Marth Lab Rotation - Proposed RNA Sequencing Analysis Pipeline This is a pipeline that can use raw fastq files form either bulk or single cell rna sequencing.
+The outputs will include a gene-level differential expression matrix (DESeq2) as well as a list of differentially activated pathways identified through a Gene Set Enrichment Analysis (GSEA).
+The pipeline also includes steps for removal of adapter features (trimmomatic), demultiplexing in the case of single cell sequencing, genomic/transcriptomic alignment (Hisat2/Salmon respectively), filtering of mapped reads (samtools), and normalization (salmon/NOISeq/edgeR).

+## Getting Started

+To get started (assuming the user if working in the Marth lab), a few tools need to be installed.
+The pipeline requires that the tools be installed in a "software" that exists in the home directory.
+The fastqc, hisat2, samtools, and salmon modules will be used and loaded automatically when running the pipeline.

+The first tool that needs to be installed in "trimmomatic".
+This is needed when analyzing data from single cell RNA sequencing to remove adapter sequences.
+To install trimmomatic, please use the following command:

+Required input parameters include:
+1) Raw fastq files
+2)

+Additional options:
+1)

 1) Quality check on fastq files <br />
 	a) fastqc <br />